 This rule is a major rule under 5 U.S.C.
 804(2), the Small Business Regulatory Enforcement Fairness Act.
-For the reasons outlined above, this rule has an annual effect on the economy of \$100 million or more.
+For the reasons outlined above, this rule will have an annual effect on the economy of \$100 million or more.
+However, because this rule establishes hunting seasons, we are not deferring the effective date under the exemption contained in 5 U.S.C.
+808(1).